“Jim, what could we do differently?”

 “Liz, how can I find out…?”

 You have probably asked a vendor to explain how to use a solution feature.
 When was the last time you called customer service for a new perspective, a fresh approach to your process?
-Many clients call on Appriss Retail Client Services and technical sales engineers for a different perspective on how to view and handle data and exceptions within their business environment.
+Many clients call on Appriss® Retail Customer Success Managers and technical sales engineers for a different perspective on how to view and handle data and exceptions within their business environment.
 While this may seem unusual, the team members eagerly share insights based on their broad and deep retail experience.

-A few months ago, a client called looking for ways to take the cashier coaching module of Secure to a new level.
+A client called looking for ways to improve associate performance using a module of Appriss Secure®.
 They had found the low-hanging fruit and were pleased with the module’s success.

 What they needed now, however, was a way to maintain end users’ enthusiasm.
 Users at store level had embraced the solution; how could they ensure the stores would build on the initial successes?
 Equally important, how could the analysts avoid falling into a rut?